Kunjananthante Kada

 Kunjananthante Kada is a 2013 Malayalam drama film written and directed by Salim Ahamed.
-The film stars Mammootty in the titular role, as a shopkeeper, alongside debutante actress Nyla Usha while Salim Kumar and Balachandra Menon play other pivotal roles.
+The film stars Mammootty in the title role, as a shopkeeper, alongside debutante actress Nyla Usha while Salim Kumar and Balachandra Menon play other pivotal roles.
 The story is about a small-time shopkeeper in Kannur and his attempt to find his own place in a rapidly changing world.

 The film features original background score composed by Isac Thomas Kottukapally.
-The songs featured in the film are composed by M. Jayachandran.
-Madhu Ambat is the cinematographer, while sound design, editing and mixing were handled by Resul Pookutty.
-The film's shooting commenced in February 2013.
-It released on 30 August 2013.
+The songs featured are composed by M. Jayachandran.
+Madhu Ambat is the cinematographer, while sound design, editing, and mixing were handled by Resul Pookutty.
+The film's shooting commenced in February 2013. and it was released on 30 August 2013.
 Mammootty won Asianet Film Award for Best Actor.

 Plot

 The story is set in a village around the Mattannur-Iritty area of Kannur, Kerala.
-Kunjananthan (Mammootty) manages a provision store the village.
-Resigned to an unhappy marriage, it is this shop that is at the centre of his existence.
-The owner of the building pleads with him to vacate the shop so he may settle his debts, but Kunjananthan does not relent.
+Kunjananthan (Mammootty) manages a provision store in the village.
+Resigned to an unhappy marriage, the shop is the centre of his existence.
+The owner of the building pleads with him to vacate the shop so that he may settle his debts, but Kunjananthan does not relent.
 Eviction, however, seems unavoidable when the government tries to acquire land for a road development project.
-Kunjanthan's travails to retain the shop from the second half of the film.
+Kunjanthan's travails to retain the shop form the second half of the film.